Code-Institute-Submissions/First-milestone-project-45/TESTING.md

   - All videos play on the website when you click on them.

-- User wants to know what kind of resources are available to help them know more about eco homes.
+- As a user, I want to know what kind of resources are available to help them know more about eco homes.

   - Go to the resource page and when you scroll down you will find three types: Website Links, Video Links and Book Resources.

-- User wasn’t able to find the information they needed so would like to contact Greener Homes via the contact page.
+- As a user, I want to find out more information, so would like to contact Greener Homes via the contact page.

   - Go to the navigation menu bar and click on ‘Contact Us’